GhostTyper/BinaryMemoryReaderWriter/README.md

 * Those readers and writers aren't classes.
 They are structs.
 This means, you should pass them via the `ref` keyword, if you want to pass them to another method.
 * The readers with `Unsafe` in their name are *unsafe*.
 They will just continue writing over the memory borders.
 Also the `Unsafe` versions will not check parameters like the `step` size of the `Jump` method.
 Beware!
+* Char operations are not exactly compatible with the BinaryWriter or Reader from the .NET framework.
+These BinaryReaders and Writers here also write `Surrogate` characters without exception.